ecr007/English-World/Phrases-Vocabulary/H.md

 Honest: (adj) always tell the truth, and do not try to deceive people or break the law.

 Happen: (verb) take place.
 Past Tense: Happened | Past participle: Happened | e.g: Two hours had passed and still nothing had happened.

+Hypothetical Situation: is when someone pretends to believe something that they do not, or does something that contradict what they say.